- Home

 Source: Texas Workforce Commission; Preliminary values not seasonally adjusted

-- The preliminary April 2022 count of employed Dallas residents as reported by the Texas Workforce Commission grew slightly to 692,825 (0.25 percent growth).
+- The preliminary December 2022 count of employed Dallas residents as reported by the Texas Workforce Commission grew to 711,095

-- The reported total was an estimated 1,694-person increase from the previous month's revised household employment level of 691,131.
+- The reported total was an estimated 19,223 person increase from the previous year

 Dallas-Fort Worth MSA 2020 Real Gross Domestic Product (GDP)

-Source: Bureau of Economic Analysis (BEA), Gross Domestic Product, All industry totals and Economic Profile for Dallas-Fort Worth-Arlington; accessed February 25, 2022
+Source: Bureau of Economic Analysis (BEA), Gross Domestic Product, All Industry totals and Economic Profile for Dallas-Fort Worth-Arlington accessed February 22, 2023

-- The Bureau of Economic Analysis states that the Dallas-Fort Worth MSA GDP was $534.8 B in 2020.
-This is the highest MSA GDP in the state of Texas, and sixth highest in the nation.
-The MSA GDP accounted for 2.8 percent of the U.S. metropolitan portion total.
-In 2010, the total GDP of Dallas-Fort Worth-Arlington was $340.1 B and ranked 7th among MSAs.
+- The Bureau of Economic Analysis states that the Dallas-Fort Worth- Arlington MSA GDP was $598.3 B in 2021.
+The MSA GDP accounted for 2.9 percent of the U.S. metropolitan portion total.
+In 2011, the total GDP of Dallas-Fort Worth-Arlington was $359.3 B and ranked 6th among MSAs.

-- In 2020, government produced the largest portion of GDP in DFW, while services-producing industries and goods-producing industries produced the second and third largest portion of GDP, respectively.
+- In 2021, government produced the largest portion of GDP, while services-producing industries and goods-producing industries produced the second and third largest portion of GDP, respectively

 Dallas-Fort Worth MSA Consumer Price Index

-- Median sales prices in the Dallas-Fort Worth metropolitan area increased by 1.4% during the fourth quarter of 2021.
-The year over year growth increased 17.9 percent in 2021, compared to 14.6% nationally.
+- Median sales prices in the Dallas Fort-Worth metropolitan area increased by 7.1% from the 4th quarter of 2021 to the 4th quarter of 2022.
+The over year growth increased 14.5% in 2022, compared to 9.9% nationally

 Source: Federal Housing Finance Agency,